feipaat/Numerical-Methods-for-EllipticPDEs-ELTE-/README.md

 + locally on your computer (http://jupyter.org/install.html):
   1) Install Anaconda (Jupyter and Python, OS: Windows, Linux or MacOS)
-  2) Install MATLAB or Octave
+  2) Install MATLAB using your ELTE e-mail account (or optionally Octave)
-  3) Install the kernel of MTALAB or Octave
+  3) Install the kernel of MATLAB (or optionally Octave)
-+ using COCALC (Collaborative Calculation in the Cloud, https://cocalc.com/)
++ COCALC (Collaborative Calculation in the Cloud, https://cocalc.com/)
 <br>